bmordue/magazeen/README.md

 ## Advanced Usage

+### Interactive Mode Options

+When running `magazeen` without any arguments, you'll enter the interactive mode with these options:

+1. **Add an article** - Create a new article with title, category, author, and content
+2. **Add an interest** - Add a topic of interest with description and priority
+3. **Add a chat highlight** - Add highlights from conversations with title, conversation, and insights
+4. **Manage Claude Chats** - Browse, select, and organize imported Claude chats
+5. **Generate magazine** - Create the EPUB magazine from your collected content
+6. **View current content** - See statistics about your content and page limits
+7. **Set page limit** - Configure maximum page count for your magazine
+8. **Export scratch file** - Export chat selections to a text file for offline editing
+9. **Apply scratch file** - Apply changes from an edited scratch file
+10. **Exit** - Close the interactive session

 ### Direct Programming
 You can use the modules programmatically to manage content and generate magazines.
 Make sure the `./out` directory exists or create it.